nitrictech/docs/docs/collections.md

 const countries = collection('Countries').for('reading', 'writing', 'deleting');
 ```

-## Writing a document
+### Write documents

-You can create a new document by using an existing collection reference to create a new document reference, then setting a value for the document.
+You can create a new document by using an existing collection reference to create a new document reference, then set a value for the document.

 ```javascript
 await countries.doc('USA').set({